 - Check email addresses and contact names thoroughly before conducting any activity.

-- Make sure to not share sensitive data such as personal details, passwords, and card numbers to new sites.
+- Make sure to not share sensitive data such as personal details, passwords, and card numbers with new sites.

 - Keep on the lookout for clone websites or website URLs.